-Staff Recommendation: Approve if the associated SP is approved disapprove is the associated SP is not approved.
+Staff Recommendation Approve if the associated SP is approved and disapprove if

 Cancel a Planned Unit Development.

 PUD Cancelation

 A request to cancel a Planned Unit Development (PUD) Overlay District on property located at 307 Susannah Court, at the southwest corner of Dakota Avenue and 38th Avenue North (9.44 acres), zoned Single-Family Residential (RS5).